manolitto/segone-mods/README.md

-# Mods for Segone "show them your world"
+# Mods for "Segone: show them your world" tiles

 ## About